 daniel palacios artist

 I started with an interest in science, product design, and architecture, but formally trained in Fine Arts.
 Later, I finished postgraduate studies in Art & Technology, Art in the Public Sphere, and Multimedia Production.
-That mix didn’t produce a style, it produced a way of thinking where materials and making are a form of understanding.
+That mix didn’t produce a style, but a way of thinking where materials and making are a form of understanding, and where the format of the result matters less than the logic behind it.

 A personal research

-What I’m looking for, consistently, is the underlying logic that produces perceptible behaviour.
+What I’m looking for is the underlying logic that produces perceptible behaviour.
 A rope spinning through air.
-A building exchange with its surroundings.
-The traces audience leave at a gallery after their visit… Each project begins with a system that already exists and asks what happens when it becomes tangible, looking for the gap between what we think we see and what is actually there.
-It operates as an interface between the two.
+A building exchanging with its surroundings.
+The traces an audience leaves at a gallery… Each project begins with a system that already exists and asks what happens when you make it tangible.
+The gap between what we think we see and what is actually there is where the work lives.

 Getting it done

 When you understand how something is made, you make different decisions about what it should be.
 The studio has the infrastructure of a production company and the working logic of an artist’s workshop.
-That combination is deliberate and not easy to find elsewhere.
+That combination is deliberate, and genuinely difficult to find elsewhere.

 Reaching across fields